TheMarkitecht/dlr/README.md

 ## Future Direction:

-* Add a modular packing/unpacking framework in the script library.
+* Expand the modular packing/unpacking framework in the script library, for structs etc.
 * Add a concise syntax for declaring the call.
 * Test on ARM embedded systems.
+* Speed improvements?
 * Maybe let the script library generate C code to speed up your call, after your call is known to work well.

 ## Legal stuff: